AMReX-Combustion/PeleRad/README.md

 # WARNING

-The contents of PeleRad have been moved to [PelePhysics](https://github.com/AMReX-Combustion/PelePhysics) and this repository is now archived.
+The production version of PeleRad have been moved to [PelePhysics](https://github.com/AMReX-Combustion/PelePhysics) and this repository is now only for experimental developments.
 Further development is continuing within PelePhysics.
-The test cases are part of PeleLMeX.
+The tests are in PelePhysics, while the example cases are part of PeleLMeX.

 ## Table of Contents
 - [Description](#description)